 Welcome to Roaming Around the World

 Hi there!
 We are Heather & John and we’re addicted to travel.
-We have been on a grand adventure traveling around the globe for the past 3+ years, across 60+ countries.
+We have been on a grand adventure traveling around the globe for the past 4 years, across 70+ countries.
 We’ve always had an insatiable thirst for travel & adventure, so one day we finally decided to put our normal lives on pause in attempts to quench this thirst.
-We got rid of it all to travel the world!
+We got rid of it all to travel the world for a full year!

-This website was assembled as a labor of love in order to share our travel stories throughout the journey and to offer our first-hand travel advice about the interesting far-flung destinations we’ve been roaming around.
+This website was assembled as a labor of love in order to share our travel stories and to offer detailed travel guides & reviews about the interesting far-flung destinations we’ve been roaming across.

 If you love to travel too, you’re in the right place.
 Welcome!
 We’re happy to have you virtually joining along for the adventure as we share our travel discoveries and tips.

 A Brief Background about the Duo Behind Roaming Around the World